adar2378/tip_calculator/README.md

 ## Plugins used

-Used to RxDart to update the total price and other tip related calculation easily.
+Used RxDart to update the total price and other tip related calculation easily.

 ## Demo